-Covariances of $\Re\Mon$ and $\Im\Mon$ involve the statistical properties of $\Mon$ that mix the fluctuations of the magnetic field and of the optical properties of aligned grains within the light cone.
-In Appendix~\ref{A-Nlayers}, we present a toy-model for a turbulent magnetic field close to equipartition that proved successful to explain various statistical properties of dust polarization \citep{Planck18_XII} and demonstrate that
+Covariances of $\Re\Mon$ and $\Im\Mon$ involve the statistical properties of $\Mon$ that combine the fluctuations of the magnetic field and the optical properties of aligned grains within the light cone.
+In Appendix~\ref{A-Nlayers}, we present a toy model for a turbulent magnetic field close to equipartition, which successfully explains various statistical properties of dust polarization \citep{Planck18_XII}, and demonstrate that

-where $\pref = \Pref/\Iref$ is the polarization fraction at the reference frequency with $\Iref$ the total intensity, and $\mrat \simeq 0.7 \pm 0.2$ is a statistical parameter\footnote{The uncertainty for $\mrat$, quite large, accounts for the simplifications made to achieve these estimations.} characterizing our turbulent magnetic field model.
-This property is the spectral analog of what was demonstrated in \cite{Planck18_XII} for the spatial variations of polarization angles: dispersion in polarization angles anti-correlate with $\pref$.
+where $\pref = \Pref/\Iref$ is the polarization fraction at the reference frequency with $\Iref$ the total intensity, and $\mrat \simeq 0.7 \pm 0.2$ is a statistical parameter\footnote{The relatively large uncertainty in $\mrat$ accounts for the simplifications used in these estimations.} characterizing our turbulent magnetic field model.
+This property is the spectral analog of what is shown in \cite{Planck18_XII} for the spatial variations of polarization angles: dispersion in polarization angles anti-correlate with $\pref$.